 In addition to very hot or boiling water, other “home remedies” have been tried.
 While these methods sometimes appear to work, they rarely eliminate colonies.
 Usually, the ant colony simply moves to a new location because of the disturbance, or the queen and a few workers temporarily remain hidden underground.

 Gasoline and other petroleum products do kill some fire ant colonies.
 However, petroleum products are dangerously flammable or explosive, kill grass and plants around the treated mounds, and can seriously pollute the soil and ground water.
+All too often they cause the colonies to move instead of killing them.
 Using petroleum products, solvents, battery acids, bleaches or ammonia products can be dangerous and is strongly discouraged, except when they are ingredients in a registered pesticide product accompanied by usage directions.